 Breast fed babies up to 1 year 8.5-10ug daily

 Formula fed babies - no need to supplement unless having less than 500ml formula daily

 Children 1- 4 years 10ug Vitamin D daily (most chemists and supermarkets now sell vitamin D supplements/vitamin drops)

 Children over the age of 4 & Adults 10ug daily from October to April (reduced sunlight exposure)

 Pregnant, breast feeding and adults over 65 years 10ug daily all year round.

 Individuals who may be at an increased risk of Vitamin D deficiency, such as those who are housebound/institutionalised, those who keep skin covered when outside or have darker skin tone (presence of melanin reduces ability to make vitamin D in response to sunshine exposure) & those on vegetarian/vegan diets are also advised to take a 10ug supplement all year round.

 Dietary sources of Vitamin D

-Some fish, fish liver oils, liver & egg yolks.
-Some foods are also fortified with Vitamin D such as cereals & dairy, but not all so read the label to check.
+Foods fortified with Vitamin D such as tofu, breakfast cereals and dairy, but not all so read the label.
 It is difficult to get enough Vitamin D to meet daily requirements from diet alone which is why a supplement is recommended.

-The British Nutrition Foundation have produced a free resource showing dietary sources of Vitamin D and a meal plan demonstrating how to meet your daily Vitamin D requirements https://www.nutrition.org.uk
+The British Nutrition Foundation have produced a free resource showing dietary sources of Vitamin D and a meal plan demonstrating how to meet your daily Vitamin D requirements.